St Nectan's Church, Hartland: Notable features

 The magnificent rood screen (the finest in North Devon), dating from 1450, is a massive structure of eleven bays, 45 ft 6 in long, 12 ft 6 in high and 5 ft 10 in wide at the top.
 Earlier times saw both the organ and seating on top of the screen.
-Other features of great interest include the fine Norman font and the old wagon roofs.
+Other features of interest include the fine Norman font and the old wagon roofs.
 The monuments include an elaborate medieval tomb-chest, a small brass of 1610 and a metal-inlaid lid of a churchyard tomb of 1618.

 The church contains a set of five windows by the glass painters Caroline Townshend and Joan Howson which depict the history of the parish.
-A further window by Townshend & Howson is installed at St John's Chapel of Ease in Hartland Square.
+A further window by Townshend & Howson is installed at St John's chapel of ease in Hartland Square.
 The main east window and the tower window are by Christopher Webb.
-There are at least two windows by Alfred Beer - south sanctuary and east chancel chapel; it is possible that the removed but retained glass from the south chancel chapel window is also by Beer.
+There are at least two windows by Alfred Beer, the south window in the sanctuary and the east window in the chancel chapel; it is possible that the removed but retained glass from the south chancel chapel window is also his.

-The whole building is fitted out with a fine if plain set of pews mostly dating from the 16th-century.
+The whole building is fitted out with a fine if plain set of pews, mostly dating from the 16th-century.

-The graveyard of St. Nectan's is the burial place of Mary Norton, a children's writer, whose most famous work is The Borrowers.
+The graveyard of St. Nectan's is the burial place of Mary Norton (1903–1992), a children's writer, whose most famous work is The Borrowers.